 Unlike others, Munster have stuck closely to their original crest, retaining the three crowns but incorporating the image of a stag, an animal associated with Munster folklore as far back as the 11th Century.
 One of the great Munster families, the McCarthys who trace their origins back to the Carthach, the 11th Century Prince of Munster, had as their logo a red stag "trippant" (stepping) on a shield of metal grey.

-If historically therefore the stag lends itself appropriately to the new Munster crest then the motto associated with the McCarthy crest:
+If historically therefore the stag lends itself appropriately to the new Munster crest then the motto associated with the McCarthy crest and Munster Rugby is:

 "To the brave and faithful nothing is impossible".